awwaiid/thelackthereof/content/POE, Coro, AnyEvent, and Reflex.md

 ## Introduction
 I hope to give you a very high-level introduction to these four technologies, and a few examples to illustrate their philosophies and usage.

 One of the very simple examples I use is called 'sleep sort'.
 This is a fun little algorithm first introduced by the unique minds of 4chan.
 The game is to write a simple command line program that takes a list of numbers as arguments, and then print them out in sorted order.
 The fun bit is how this is done -- for each number argument X they fork and then sleep for X seconds before printing out X. One way to put it is that this is a sort that utilizes time instead of space.
 Quite bizarre and amusing.
-Here's an example of this using fork that the reset of our samples resembles; note that it sits there forever and will require a ^C to terminate.
+Here's an example of this using fork that the rest of our samples resembles; note that it sits there forever and will require a ^C to terminate.

 ```
 use 5.12.0;